Lightprotocol/light-protocol/cli/README.md

   - `unshield:sol`: Unshield sol for a user.
   - `unshield:spl`: Unshield spl tokens for a user.

-- `test-validator`: Starts a solana-test-validator and performs all setup tasks.
+- `test-validator`: Starts a solana-test-validator and with an initialized light environment.
 Use in a separate terminal instead of solana-test-validator.

 - merkleTree:
   - `mt:authority`: Initialize, set, or get the Merkle Tree Authority.